 Modelling and analysis of evolutionary structures for distributed services

 The CREDO project developed a compositional modeling and validation framework for dynamically evolving software systems, in which computation, coordination and scheduling are clearly separated from each other.
-We develop a uniform modeling language in which object-oriented components are combined with flexible communication and timing models.
+A uniform modeling language is developed in which object-orientated components are combined with flexible communication and timing models.

-Interface composition enables end-to-end reasoning about evolving systems.
+The interface composition enables end-to-end reasoning about evolving systems.
 These interfaces specify services and formalize the context awareness needed for run-time coordination and reconfiguration.
-The framework will help developers design and maintain systems by validating reconfigurations.
-We focus on automatable and compositional validation techniques, including abstract simulation, synthesis, model checking, test-generation, and verification of interface compatibility.
+The framework helps developers design and maintain systems by validating reconfigurations.
+The focus of the project is on automatable and compositional validation techniques, including abstract simulations, synthesis, model checking, test-generation, and verification of interface compatibility.

 The usefulness of the framework is assessed through two case studies, one of these being carried out by Almende.
-The focus of Almende is on applying these tools and techniques to the ASK system, an intelligent communication platform developed by Almende and marketed by spin-off company ASK Community Systems.
-We focus on two aspects of ASK:
+The focus of Almende is on applying these tools and techniques to the ASK-system, an intelligent communication platform developed by Almende and marketed by spin-off company ASK Community Systems.

 Need specific information regarding the project?
 Please contact our senior consultant for more information.